-High-performance sports clothing is worth a mention with its repeat purchase rate of 33%.
+High-performance sports clothing gadgets like the Onewheel Accessories are worth a mention with its repeat purchase rate of 33%.
 Niche products with smaller markets should focus on customer retention to ensure a steady cash flow.

 And the ultimate winner in customer loyalty are CBD products with the amazing 36,2% repeat purchase rate.
 We know it’s a controversial product, but any ecommerce brand would like to mimic their success, right?